Gary Halpin

 Gary Halpin (14 February 1966 – 23 February 2021) was an Irish rugby union international player and champion hammer thrower.
-He played as a prop for Wanderers F.C., Leinster, London Irish, Harlequins and the Irish national rugby union team.
-He was noted for scoring a try against New Zealand at the 1995 Rugby World Cup and celebrating with an obscene gesture directed at the All Blacks.
+He played as a prop for Wanderers F.C., Leinster, London Irish, Harlequins and Ireland.
+He scored a try against New Zealand at the 1995 Rugby World Cup and subsequently celebrated with an obscene gesture directed at the All Blacks.

 Early life

 Halpin was born in Dublin on 14 February 1966.
 He attended Rockwell College, where he played schools rugby.
 In 1984 Halpin was part of the Irish Schools XV being part of the team that beat Scotland 13-26 and two weeks later defeated England 15–7 at Ravenhill in Belfast, only the second time that Ireland had beaten the English U18 Schools team.
 Will Carling led the team out that day.
 He was subsequently awarded a scholarship to Manhattan College.
 There, he threw the hammer on the Jasper's track team, and set college and meet records at the Intercollegiate Association of Amateur Athletes of America.
 He won the 35lb weight hammer throw at the 1988 NCAA Division I Indoor Track and Field Championships and received All-American honors four times for throwing.
 He also represented Ireland in the hammer throw at the 1987 World Championships in Athletics in Rome.